reactjs/react-router-redux/README.md

 [redux-router](https://github.com/rackt/redux-router) is another
 project which solves the same problem.
 However, it's far more complex.
-Just look at this code: the whole thing is only 68 lines of JS. redux-router is much bigger and more complex.
+Just look at this code: the whole thing is only a small JS file. redux-router is much bigger and more complex.

 That said, redux-router is a fine project and has features this